Is it Smart Housing Slavery via Free Market Development by 1%?

 Urban living has been constructed in such away that one or both partners in a family have to work and earn a living.
 This is not the problem.
 All have to work and pay taxes to the government which in turn spends them on services, infrastructure etc. However, with the income received one has to pay rent or if one has bought an apartment or house need to pay the mortgage.
 One has to buy consumables like food, clothing, and medicine.
 There are various kinds of insurance / banking products and other services one has to pay regularly viz telecom, electricity, water, gas, and other local fees.
 In addition, there are various indirect taxes too.
 If the couple has children, there are further expenses.
 The point is that when a small family pays all these expenses, there is very little left for personal enjoyment and entertainment that can contribute to their quality of life.
 While the new populist Govt's primary role is to manage the reserves and enrich its sponsors to ensure repeating electoral success next time.

-The real question to ask is whether following neo-liberal policies as done by the right-wing leaders in popular groups suits our society.
+The real question to ask is whether following neo-liberal policies as done by the right-wing leaders in popular groups suits our society now and for the future?
 Neoliberalism is a theory of individualism that believes that the effort of one in competition with others in working for gain will lift all others as his gain will trickle down when others are employed by him.
 So, the theory is that the state should give him free rein to bring about material gain.
 The collective efforts of individuals, so encouraged, will ensure that society profits.

-In the West, the theory has not worked.
-It has rather made the rich get richer.
+In the West, the theory is heavily abused and has miserably failed.
+It has rather made the rich get richer at the expense of honest citizens.
 The top 1% now control the wealth of the rest.
-We find elections rigged, EVM tampered, populism released and results brought about that political power will pass into the hands of those nominated or sponsored by the rich.
+We find elections rigged, EVM tampered, populism released and results brought about that political power continues to pass into the hands of those nominated or sponsored by the rich.

-While the new populist Govt's primary role is to manage the reserves and enrich its sponsors to ensure repeating electoral success next time.
+Boom Boom Press!
+A populist Govt's primary role is to smartly manage the people's reserves & enrich its sponsors to ensure repeating electoral success every time.